Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 On the other hand, a "dataset" typically exists independently from a database management system and is not ambiguous.

-- Reference not to a dataset name, but to a **data sharing initiative/project**, which purpose is a collection of datasets.
+- Reference made not with a dataset name to a single dataset, but with a **data sharing initiative/project** name used to reference a collection of datasets developed by this initiative/project.

 For example the Coleridge Kaggle dataset (which is a particularly "noisy", imprecise and incomplete annotated corpus) is annotating the Alzheimer's Disease Neuroimaging Initiative (ADNI) as a dataset name:

     Genome-wide pathway analysis of memory impairment in the Alzheimer’s Disease Neuroimaging Initiative (ADNI) cohort implicates gene candidates, canonical pathways, and networks.

-This is however not a standard dataset citation, although the location of some data used in the research work is supported.
+This is however not a standard dataset citation.
+It informs about the origin and location of some data used in the research work, but does not describe precisely which data is considered.

 Very similar, we can see references to a large project/collaboration/experiments (*collaboration* in the sense of HEP or Astronomy, such as ATLAS, CMS, LHCb), for actually referencing data produced/shared by the collaboration and not the collaboration itself.